 You could have never issued any SDK, providing just the server-side API, for example in a form of HTTP endpoints.
-You might think that the backwards compatibility problem is mitigated (by making your API less competitive on the market because of a lack of SDKs).
+You might think that the backwards compatibility problem is mitigated (by making your API is less competitive on the market because of a lack of SDKs).
 That's not true: if you don't provide an SDK, then developers will either adopt an unofficial one (if someone bothered to make it) or just write a framework themselves - independently.
-"Your framework - your problems" strategy, fortunately, or not, works badly: if developers write low-quality code atop your API, then your API is of low quality itself - definitely in the view of developers, possibly in the view of end-users, if the API performance within the app is visible to them.
+"Your framework - your problems" strategy, fortunately or not, works badly: if developers write poor quality code upon your API, then your API is of poor quality itself.
+Definitely in the view of developers, possibly in the view of end-users, if the API performance within the app is visible to them.